HalvardBariller/Projects_Master/Optimal_transport/README.md

 - Geodesics and Wasserstein flow

-This project was undertaken with Virgile BERTRAND and Elona LAHMI as part of a course on Numerical Optimisation given by the Pr.
+This project was undertaken with Virgile BERTRAND and Elona LAHMI as part of the *Numerical Optimisation* course given by the Pr.
 Luca NENNA.